Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 5. ESP32: a family of microcontrollers made by Espressif Systems.
 A successor to the ESP8266 microcontroller. ↩︎ ↩︎

-7. A substance used to fill an electronic assembly to keep out water, corrosive agents, and protect it in other ways ( Wikipedia). ↩︎
+7. Potting Compound: a substance used to fill an electronic assembly to keep out water, corrosive agents, and protect it in other ways ( Wikipedia). ↩︎

-8. The metal–oxide–semiconductor field-effect transistor (MOSFET) has the ability to change conductivity with the amount of applied voltage, and can be used for amplifying or switching electronic signals.
-Wikipedia. ↩︎
+8. MOSFET.
+The metal–oxide–semiconductor field-effect transistor (MOSFET) has the ability tochange conductivity with the amount of applied voltage, and can be used for amplifying or switching electronic signals.
+Wikipedia↩︎

-9. Serial Peripheral Interface (SPI) is a de facto standard (with many variants) for synchronous serial communication, used primarily in embedded systems for short-distance wired communication between integrated circuits. ( Wikipedia). ↩︎
+10. Serial Peripheral Interface (SPI) is a de facto standard, with many variants, for synchronous serial communication, used primarily in embedded systems for short-distance wired communication between integrated circuits. ( Wikipedia). ↩︎